logo

 It’s no wonder that so many students who take these courses never realize their full potential or get the specific instruction they need.

-During this time I realized that what my students really needed to be successful in any part of the university application process (not just testing) was individual attention and targeted focus on exactly where their weaknesses occurred.
+During this time I realized that what my students really needed to be successful in any part of their university experience was individual attention and focus on exactly where their weaknesses occurred.

 As a result, I devised an approach which uses one-on-one, face-to-face interaction (tutoring) and allows the student to know exactly where improvement can be made and how to make that improvement.